eAybars/nginx/examples/k8s/deployment/README.md

 ```bash
 kubectl get secrets
 ```
-Now that we have the secret objects we can use them in our [deployment.yaml](deployment.yaml) as volume definitions like:
+Now that we have the secret objects created, we can use them in our [deployment.yaml](deployment.yaml) as volume definitions like:
 ```yaml
       volumes:
       - name: ssl-certs